 Although Bruckner recovered from his pneumonia and as from mid July started to compose again, it is quite unlikely that he felt vigorous enough to work consistently from mid July onwards.
-However, the last date in the manuscript, 11 August, marks a very convincing extension of the beginning of the development section on two bifolios (the first numbered "13a" by Bruckner, the continuing one yet unnumbered.)
+However, the last date in the manuscript, 11 August, marks a very convincing extension of the

+"13a" by Bruckner, the continuing one yet unnumbered.)

 It is likely that Bruckner finished the primary stage of the instrumentation in this period, with the main strings, woodwinds and brass lines noted down in his customary shorthand-writing.
 We can distil this from the available bifolios (including the continuity drafts or Satzverlaufsentwürfe) and his method of transferring the sketches directly to the score.

 At the time of Bruckner's death, a total number of at least 40 bifolios containing more than 600 bars of music, must have existed (according to Cohrs and Phillips).
 Both the exposition and large portions of the development section had been fully completed.